 This also applies to our lives.
-In our relationships, God tells us the same thing: “How long will you be in the same problems, in the same mountains, criticisms, situations, unhealthy behaviors, that destroy relationships, marriages, and families?
-How long?
+In our relationships, God tells us the same thing: “How long will you be in the same problems, in the same mountains, criticisms, situations, unhealthy behaviors that destroy relationships, marriages, and families?
+How long?”
 God is asking us to march, to reach His dream for us, to reach the ideal.
 And today, I want to deepen this line of thought.

-It is the same problem you and I have: Why do we manifest the problems we have today in our marriages and families?
+It is the same problem you and I have?
+Why do we manifest the problems we have today in our marriages and families?
 Why do we do the things we do not want to do?

 Their lives and sinful nature led them to act the way they did.
 And the same happens in our lives.
-Here we are, we have been freed by the hand of our Almighty God, we have been liberated from Egypt, which today is the world.
-God has brought us to His Kingdom, we have experienced baptism, we have participated in the Lord’s Supper (Communion).
+Here we are, we have been freed by the hand of our Almighty God, we have been liberated from Egypt, which, today, is the world.
+God has brought us to His Kingdom, we have experienced baptism, and we have participated in the Lord’s Supper (Communion).

-God freed the people of Israel from Egypt, liberated them from slavery so that they would be free and experience His presence; And He has also freed you, so you can experience it too and experience a transformation, a new life.
-That is, there is no excuse for mistreating or speaking angrily to your husband or your wife, to stop loving, to have the unhealthy, destructive behaviors that you might be having now.
-Because, if there were excuses, Jesus would not have come and die for us.
+God freed the people of Israel from Egypt and liberated them from slavery so that they would be free and experience His presence.
+And He has also freed you, so you can experience it too and experience a transformation, a new life.
+That is, there is no excuse for mistreating or speaking angrily to your husband or your wife, to stop loving, to have the unhealthy, destructive behaviors that you might have now.
+Because, if there were excuses, Jesus would not have come and died for us.

-As a therapist, I often meet people who come to my office saying: Pastor, I act this way because of the past I have lived.
+As a therapist, I often meet people who come to my office saying: “Pastor, I act this way because of the past I have lived.”
 It is true, our past can have a great influence.
 I act as I act because it is what I have done throughout my life.
-It all may be true, but there is no excuse to mistreat others.
+It all may be true, but that is no excuse to mistreat others.
 God wants to transform you.
 God wants to make a new creature out of you.

 There is an anecdote that we all know about a scorpion talking to a frog: It was raining in the swamp and the frog wanted to cross to the other side.
-The scorpion also wants to cross to the other side too, he says, “Let me climb on your back so I can go with you to the other side, because here, where I am, things are not very good.”
-The little frog doubted, he said, “Do you think I’m stupid?
-If I let you climb on my back, you will sting me, and we will both drown and die.
-The scorpion replies, “I will not sting you, because if I do so, we will both die.”
+The scorpion also wants to cross to the other side too, and he says, “Let me climb on your back, so I can go with you to the other side.”
+The frog had doubts and replied, “Do you think I’m stupid?
+If I let you climb on my back, you will sting me, and we will both drown and die.”
+The scorpion replies, “I will not sting you because if I do, we will both die.”
 The frog agreed, he let the scorpion jump on his back.

 That anecdote shows us we have a sinful nature that, unconsciously, without even knowing it, leads us to do what we do.